 So, you’re divorced, or about to be, and on Thursdays you only have two precious hours to spend with your child(ren).
 During these unique and stressful times we find ourselves in due to COVID-19, you may be struggling with how to make the most out of that limited time under our current “shelter-in-place” restrictions.
-Here are some ideas for visitation activities to make the most of those valuable 120 minutes:
+Here are some ideas for visitation activities for single parents to make the most of those valuable 120 minutes:

 Cook up some goodies

 Have fun AND score something to eat!
 Make your own pizza from scratch for dinner.
 Play “Chopped” with what’s in your pantry.
 Bake some cookies and make your own ice cream sandwiches.
 Involving your child(ren) in cooking meals or snacks helps them learn life skills as well as gives them something to feel proud of.
 And bonus, you end up with something that’s (hopefully!) good to eat; if it’s not, it’ll at least provide a good laugh.
 Tip: Have a back up plan just in case!

 Pull out some of those oldie-but-goodie board games or card games, and settle in for some old-fashioned fun.
 When your focus is on the game, it’s easy to sneak in some real conversation and is a great way to unobtrusively check in and see how they’re handling these strange times.
 Or older children can work with you to create a game of your own.
 No matter the age, games are always a good idea.

 We are allowed to get out for some exercise, as long as we maintain social distancing when encountering others.
 And it’s been said that good ole Vitamin D from sunshine may help keep our immune system humming.
 So take a leisurely stroll, or a jog, kick a soccer ball around, do some yoga, roller skate, ride bikes, make chalk drawings to inspire others as they get out, or play Nature Bingo: